Criomby/hubspool/README.md

 ### Info: <br>
 If you just want to use the tool as is: Download the .exe and execute it as an administrator. <br>
+The latest releases can be found on the right, under 'Releases'.